-The applicant proposes to construct a two story, 30 foot high, 4,327 sq. ft. single family residence, 1,348 sq. ft. detached three-car garage and workshop, 742 sq. ft. guesthouse, trellis, driveway, turnaround, septic system, swimming pool, spa, retaining walls, well, water tank, landscaping, widening of Will Geer Road from 16 ft. to 20 ft., and approximately 344 cu. yds. of grading (222 cu. yds. cut, 122 cu. yds. fill).
-The applicant has minimized the proposed grading for the project, which includes only minor grading in the immediate area of the building pad, driveway, and Will Geer Road.
-The proposed residence, garage, and guesthouse are not excessive in height or size and are compatible with other existing residential development in the area.
-However, the proposed development will be in an area characterized by vacant land and undisturbed hillside terrain.
+The applicant proposes to construct a two-story, 4,644 sq. ft. single family residence, 473 sq. ft. attached two-car garage, 858 sq. ft. horse stable, swimming pool, patio, septic system, water tank, widening of access driveway from approximately 15 feet wide to 20 feet wide, revegetation of an approximately 6,000 sq. ft. cleared area, and approximately 490 cu. yds. of grading (445 cu. yds. cut, 45 cu. yds. fill).
+The proposed project also includes a request for after-the-fact approval of an approximately 5,000 sq. ft. corral and of approximately 100 cu. yds. of grading (all cut) for construction of an approximately 10 to 12 foot wide dirt road in the location of a previously existing dirt trail.

+With the exception of this dirt road (which is discussed below), the applicant has minimized the proposed grading for the project, which includes only minor grading in the immediate area of the pool, stable, driveway, and access road.
+The proposed residence, garage, and stable are not excessive in height or size and are compatible with other existing residential development in the immediate area, which consists of six custom residences within an approximately 1⁄4 mile radius of the subject site.
+However, the proposed development will be in an area characterized primarily by vacant land and undisturbed hillside terrain.
 As the proposed residence will be unavoidably visible from scenic viewing areas, the Commission finds it necessary to require mitigation measures to minimize visual impacts associated with development of the project site.